onep1xel/TheAccessAgency/content/work/_index.md

   text: Bringing people together to dine and drink in the city – showcasing options for all budgets, all tastes, and all abilities.
   link:
     style: mint # whale mint sand
-    text: Take a look at the project
+    text: Take a look at the video project
     url: "work/city-of-melbourne-accessible-dining-video"